 This provider can award both taught and research degrees.
 Taught degree awarding powers give UK higher education providers the right to award bachelors degrees with honours and other taught higher education qualifications, up to and including the level of a masters degree.
 Research degrees recognise the creation and interpretation of new knowledge through original research or other forms of advanced scholarship.
 Some providers have held degree awarding powers for many years.
 See more about the criteria providers must currently meet to gain these powers.

 This provider has been accredited by the National College for Teaching and Leadership (NCTL) to deliver initial teacher training.
-More information on the accreditation can be found below.
+Please see the 'Initial teacher training' tab above for more information on the accreditation.

 This provider has been granted institutional designation for student support purposes and is also accredited by the National College of Teaching and Leadership (NCTL) to provide initial teacher training (ITT) courses.
 Eligible students studying on courses beginning in 2016-17 that meet the requirements set out in the Student Support Regulations can apply for undergraduate student loans and for particular allowances.
 Students who commenced study on eligible courses prior to 2016-17 can apply for maintenance grants as well as loans.

 Designated courses include most undergraduate courses, integrated masters courses and ITT courses.
 Eligible postgraduate students studying on courses that meet the requirements set out in the Student Support Regulations can apply for disabled students' allowances.
 See more about student finance.

 This provider will normally have met financial sustainability, management and governance criteria set by the Department for Education.
 This provider is monitored annually against these criteria.
 See more about course designation.

 This provider must also demonstrate financial sustainability to the National College for Teaching and Leadership (NCTL).